 Most banks will allow you to get a bank account online.
 The requirements are similar to those required for in-person opening.
 You must meet eligibility requirements, provide proper identification, submit a minimum deposit and provide your date of birth, mailing address, phone number and email address.
 You can enter these pieces of information into the bank’s online form and send your minimum deposit via electronic transfer or by mailing a check.
 Some banks allow e-signatures for the opening agreement, while others only accept actual signatures.

 How much does it cost to open a bank account?

-Banks won’t usually charge a fee to open a bank account other than the minimum deposit, but they do charge penalty fees on accounts that fall below the maintaining balance and on overdrawn transactions against a checking account.
+Banks won’t usually charge a fee to open a bank account other than the minimum deposit, but they do charge penalty fees on accounts that fall below the minimum balance and on overdrawn transactions against a checking account.
 Withdrawals from your account made at other banks’ ATMs are also subject to fees.
-Most banks don’t charge maintenance fees on savings accounts but charge maintenance fees on checking accounts.

 Can I open a bank account with bad credit?

-Some banks may deny your bank account application for bad credit, but some others offer “second chance” accounts without going through the ChexSystem or another credit check.
-They might require more strict compliance for maintaining the minimum balance requirement or may require a certain number of direct deposits each month.
+Some banks may deny your bank account application for bad credit, but others offer “second-chance” accounts without another credit check.
+They might require more strict compliance with maintaining the minimum balance requirement or a certain number of direct deposits each month.

 - Article sources

 - ConsumerAffairs writers primarily rely on government data, industry experts and original research from other reputable publications to inform their work.
 Specific sources for this article include: